yaaple/Miniproject-HTML-CS/README.md

 # Miniproject-HTML-CS
-Mini project by using only HTML and CSS properties
+Mini project by using only HTML and CSS properties.